CONTACT US

 Top Trends Across Cushman & Wakefield’s Multifamily Portfolio

 As one of the largest third-party property managers nationally, with over 182,000 multifamily units managed, Cushman & Wakefield Asset Services data shows unique insights not available through third-party data sources.
-Utilizing this data, we look back on key trends for the beginning of 2024, with a special look at the units we manage in the build-to-rent space.
+Utilizing this data, we look back on key trends for the first half of 2024.

 build to rent